mamaral/Neon/README.md

 ###Not bad for 10 lines of code!

-> ***Neon is currently in beta***, but more will be coming very soon, so stay tuned!
-In the meantime, here's an intentionally convoluted example to show how easy it is to build very complex and dynamic layouts with Neon.
+Here's an intentionally convoluted example to show how easy it is to build very complex and dynamic layouts with Neon.
 The following layout was created with only *20 lines of code*.
 That's one line of code per view!
 While impressive, this layout is horrifying and should never be used in an actual app... ever...

 ![Demo](Screenshots/demo.gif)